 Helen Curtis

 Helen is a trained, accredited mediator – including online training – with ‘excellent interpersonal skills’ and an ability to ‘keep the focus on coming to an agreement’.
-Helen’s experience is in mediating disputes where there is a high degree of strong emotion, sensitivity or parties are seemingly entrenched.
-Helen’s constructive approach begins at the first point of contact, prior to the mediation itself when she listens to what the parties are looking for from their mediation.
+Helen is experienced in mediating disputes where there is a high degree of strong emotion, grievance and parties are seemingly entrenched.
+Helen’s constructive approach begins at the first point of contact, prior to the mediation when she listens to what the parties are looking for from their mediation.
 She is noted for her calm and relaxed style, ‘remaining unbiased’ and she adapts the mediation process to accommodate the parties’ concerns.
-These will vary depending on the issues within the dispute, the nature and size of the claim.
+This varies depending on the issues within the dispute, the nature and size of the claim.
 Helen helps parties reach resolution in cases which are commercially sensitive and complex, and where disputes have been ongoing for years.
 She doesn’t shy away from grasping what lies at the heart of the dispute, even where parties are poles apart.
-Helen brings the skills used in litigation namely energy, insight and stamina to effective use in the mediation process.
-At the moment, Helen arranges separate online meetings via zoom prior to the mediation to ensure the parties are comfortable with the technology and can get the most out of the mediation process.

 Publications